petsy/gcdt/docs/40_ramuda.md

 * configuration (bundles `settings_<env>.conf` file for your environments)
 * nodejs support is tested by our automated gcdt testsuite

+Note: for this to work you need to **have npm installed** on the machine you want to run the ramuda bundling!

 #### Defining dependencies for your NodeJs lambda function